 These Animal Enrichment Gardens, located by the apes, hippos, and small mammals, grow fresh produce for our animals on site.
 Enrichment is about enhancing as many aspects of our animals’ lives as possible, including giving them opportunities to interact with nutritious and stimulating foods that keep their minds active and healthy.
 We grow many different types of plants for our animals to shred and interact with, rub in the scented plants, and experience the different textures, smells and tastes of various fruits, vegetables, herbs, grasses and flowers.

-The Zoo’s Concessions and Merchandising partner, Service Systems Associates (SSA), is focusing on the reduction of plastic waste and responsible purchasing by:
+The Zoo’s Concessions and Merchandising partner, SSA Group, is focusing on the reduction of plastic waste and responsible purchasing by:

 With these initiatives, the Zoo will save the following from landfills and habitats each year: